On-Page Website SEO Performance

-Since we are disclosing specific issues and numbers which apply to a client, we do not feel it proper to for us to publicly reveal their identity without their written permission.
+Please note; because we are disclosing specific issues and numbers which apply to a client, we do not feel it proper for us to publicly reveal their identity without their written permission.

 As technology advances, we often have to revisit and update websites.
 Without frequent analysis of your website’s performance, chances are it will start to falter and lose critical positioning to competitors.